alexjvr1/VelocityUCL/ATLAS/10_ATLAS_Diversity_Plots.md

 ATLAS doesn't allow overlapping windows, so if we want a sliding window approach we'll need to run the analysis multiple times with shifted non-overlapping windows.

-Run ATLAS for MODE, MODC, and MUS either by submitting the following script (modified for each pop), or on the interactive server.
+## 2. Run SpitMerge for MODC and MODE

 Make sure to use the merged bam files (created with SplitMerge in ATLAS).
 You'll get errors about the read lengths exceeding the insert size if this hasn't been done.

+## 3. Estimate theta for MODE, MODC, and MUS

+Run ATLAS for MODE, MODC, and MUS either by submitting the following script (modified for each pop), or on the interactive server.

 ```
 #!/bin/bash